-These three performance areas measuring student engagement are vital indicators of school effectiveness.
-Low test participation reduces the validity of any comparisons and conclusions that can be drawn from a school's assessment data.
+These three performance areas measuring student engagement are vital indicators of district and school effectiveness.
+Low test participation reduces the validity of any comparisons and conclusions that can be drawn from assessment data.
 In other words, the validity of a high proficiency rate is compromised when not all students are tested; we cannot be confident that the proficiency rate is representative of how all students are performing.
-High absenteeism and dropout rates point to educational shortcomings of the most basic nature.
-Because of the fundamental significance of these three indicators, schools that fail to meet statewide goals marking acceptable performance will receive fixed deductions from the weighted average score they earned across the four Priority Areas.
+High absenteeism and dropout rates point to other educational shortcomings.
+Because of the significance of these three indicators, districts and schools that fail to meet statewide goals marking acceptable performance will receive fixed deductions from the weighted average score they earned across the four priority areas.